ans-group/docs.ukfast.co.uk/source/ecloud/public/launch-vm.md

 # Launch VM

-A new eCloud public VM can be easily launched through [MyUKFast](https://portal.ans.co.uk/ecloud-public) by selecting launch VM.
+A new eCloud public VM can be easily launched through [ANS Portal](https://portal.ans.co.uk/ecloud-public) by selecting launch VM.
 This will present the below configuration page in which you can specify the VM specification:

 ![PublicConfig](files/newVMConfig.png)